 Opioid Addiction Resources

-Addiction can be explained using the 4 C.
+Addiction can be explained using the 4 Cs.

-Addiction occurs as a result of many factors.
-These factors include: genetics, environment, mental health issues, coping with difficult situations and how the medication interacts with the brain.
+Various factors contribute to the development of addiction, including genetics, environment, mental health issues, life stressors, and how the medication interacts with the brain.

 Addiction may lead to illegally obtaining medication.
 The danger of illegal drugs is that they may contain contaminants and much stronger active ingredients.
 When addiction is an issue, taking the medication in a different way from how it would normally be taken may also occur.
 Crushing pills in order to snort or inject them is a common example.

 Finding resources for individuals who have chronic pain and are concerned about opioid addiction can be challenging.
 The Substance Abuse & Mental Health Services Administration National Helpline is a free, confidential, 24/7, 365-day-a-year treatment referral and information service (in English and Spanish) for individuals and families facing mental and/or substance use disorders.
 They can be reached at 1-800-662-HELP (4357).